SimonIsCoding/Google-Maps-Leads/README.md

 ---

-*Built by [Simon](https://github.com/SimonIsCoding) — Freelance developer, specialized in code and n8n automation.*
+*Built by [Simon](https://github.com/SimonIsCoding) — Developer, specialized in code and n8n automation.*